oliverschmidt/a2pico/demo/README.md

 After the terminal has asserted DTR (which most of them do implicitly), the program continues to start up and sends a banner to the terminal.

+6. Every 5 seconds, the string ` SYNC ` is displayed on the terminal.

-6. Get into the Apple II Monitor and enter `Cn00` (with n being the slot the Pico is connected to).
+7. Get into the Apple II Monitor and enter `Cn00` (with n being the slot the Pico is connected to).
 Now the Pico LED comes on.
 Enter `CFFF` and the LED comes off.

-7. Enter `Cn00L` to see the firmware code of the ROM emulated by the Pico.
+8. Enter `Cn00L` to see the firmware code of the ROM emulated by the Pico.

-8. Enter `Cn00G` to run the firmware.
+9. Enter `Cn00G` to run the firmware.
 A banner is displayed on the Apple II display.

-9. Enter chars on the Apple II and the terminal.
+10. Enter chars on the Apple II and the terminal.
 They are displayed on the counterside.

-10. Press `ESC` on the Apple II to quit to the monitor.
+11. Press `ESC` on the Apple II to quit to the monitor.
 After eight further chars entered on the terminal, the program sends a BELL to the terminal.

-11. Enter `Cn00G` again and the eight chars are displayed.
+12. Enter `Cn00G` again and the eight chars are displayed.

-12. Quit the terminal emulator (or de-assert DTR, if possible).
+13. Quit the terminal emulator (or de-assert DTR, if possible).
 After eight further chars entered on the Apple II, the Apple II firmware makes the speaker beep.

-13. Connect the terminal emulator again (or assert DTR again) and the eight chars are sent to it.
+14. Connect the terminal emulator again (or assert DTR again) and the eight chars are sent to it.

-14. Press `ESC` on the terminal.
+15. Press `ESC` on the terminal.
 An interrupt handler on the Apple II inverts the character in the lower right corner of the screen.

-15. Press `Ctrl-Reset` on the Apple II.
+16. Press `Ctrl-Reset` on the Apple II.
 The string ` RESET ` is displayed on the terminal.